Kystverket/IMO-Maritime-Single-Window/README.md

 docker compose up
 ```

-This command builds and starts alll necessary services as defined in `docker-compose.yaml`, including the client interface, server application, and PostgreSQL database.
+This command builds and starts all necessary services as defined in `docker-compose.yaml`, including the client interface, server application, and PostgreSQL database.
 This process may take some time during the initial setup, as it executes the [SQL script](https://github.com/Kystverket/IMO-Maritime-Single-Window/blob/master/IMOMaritimeSingleWindow/Server/SqlScripts/Create_and_populate_DB.sql) to populate the database.

 ## Monitoring Client and Server Logs